 All of the UC schools are on the quarter system, with the exception of UC Berkeley, which in on the semester system.
 Most CSU schools are on the semester system, with the exception of CSU Los Angeles, Cal Poly Pomona, and ?
 Private schools may be on either the quarter or semester system.

-What are the Student Success Standards at Santa Monica College?
+Student Success Standards at Santa Monica College?

 Santa Monica College students are expected to take responsibility for meeting the SMC Student Success Standards of “Academic Achievement” and “Timely Progress” as defined below: